 The southern part of Tanzania too, specifically Ruaha National Park and the Selous Game Reserve, is worth visiting too.
 A stay in Ruaha is a truly wild experience and the guiding is first-rate.
 And the Selous is the perfect place to go if you are a keen boater, as this reserve is a hot contender for providing the best boating safaris in all Africa!
 The Selous combines beautifully with Ruaha or any other savanna region of Tanzania – just contact us for more details!

 Choosing your camp and understanding the herds’ movements is critical to making the most of a trip to experience the Great Migration.
-We give a summary of the herds’ movements and the best camps at different prices.

 Yellow Zebra Safaris have teamed up with WildlifePhoto.com, run by famous wildlife photographer Will Burrard-Lucas, to provide superb photographic ‘Great Migration and Big Cat safaris’ in Tanzania’s Serengeti National Park.

 One of the most striking feature of Tanzania's Selous Game Reserve is the wide Rufiji River, which winds its way more than 250km through the Selous and on towards the sea.
 A major advantage is that you can explore the area by boat!

 Mahale Mountains Chimpanzee Trekking

 Mahale Mountains is a breathtakingly beautiful part of the world, with thousands of kilometers of jungle-clad mountains rising to peaks as high as 2,400 meters!
 What makes it even better is that it is also home to the Mahale chimpanzees.